jackjburnett/VirtualLeverless/README.md

 ### Android
 Saved layouts on Android can be found at STORAGE_LOCATION/Android/data/jackjburnett.VirtualLeverless/files.
-This folder may only be accessible when using a file manager app, or when connecting to the device using a computer.
+This folder may only accessible when using a file manager app or when connecting to the device from a computer.

-## Connecting to a PC (with VirtualLeverless Receiver)
+## Connecting to a PC
+Connecting to a PC requires the host PC to have [VirtualLeverless Receiver](https://github.com/jackjburnett/VirtualLeverlessReceiver) v1.4+ cloned.

 To be completed